 Inhibin B

-Inhibin B is produced by developing follicles and acts as a regulator of FSH.
-Values below 45 pg/ml in the early follicular phase are associated with poor response to stimulation protocols and lower chances of successful pregnancy.
-Although not necessary for all women, these additional tests may be used alongside the main ones when greater diagnostic accuracy is needed, or when there is suspicion of premature ovarian insufficiency.
+Inhibin B is produced by developing ovarian follicles and acts as a regulator of FSH (Follicle Stimulating Hormone).
+Levels below 45 pg/ml during the early phase of the menstrual cycle are associated with a poor response to ovarian stimulation protocols and lower chances of achieving a successful pregnancy.

 Factors That Affect Ovarian Reserve